Skip to main content

 Model X: Step-by-Step

-Front Cabin Filter:
+Front Cabin Filter

-Rear Filter (Bioweapon Defense Mode models):
+Rear HEPA Filter (Bioweapon Defense Mode Models)

-• Located in the rear of the vehicle
+• Located in the rear of the vehicle under the trunk floor

 How Often to Replace